enasequence/read_docs/prog_01.md

 It is advisable to first test your submissions using the Webin test service where changes are not permanent and are erased every 24 hours.

-Once you are happy with the result of the submission you can use the CURL command again, but this time using the production service.
+Once you are happy with the result of the submission you can use the CURL command again but this time using the production service.
 Simply change the part in the URL from `wwwdev.ebi.ac.uk` to `www.ebi.ac.uk`: